Nadal eyes 11th French Open title as clock ticks

 "He looks fresh.
 He is healthy.
 And the strength that he has and the mentality, everything is perfect, works perfect for him playing on clay."

-There have, however, appeared to be one or two chinks in his armour at Roland Garros this year.
+There have, however, appeared to be one or two chinks in Nadal's armour at Roland Garros this year.

-On Friday, del Potro was by far the better player in the first set while, in the quarter-finals, Diego Schwartzman won the first set of his clash with Nadal.
+On Friday, del Potro was by far the better player in the first set while, in the quarter-finals, Diego Schwartzman won the first set.

 It was the first time in three years that Nadal had dropped a set in Paris.